 How Does Riding Into A Headwind Compare To Riding Uphill?

-This is another question often debated when we’re out riding.
+This is another question often debated when out riding.
 We’ve all been there, thinking, “that headwind was awful today, like riding up a 10% hill”.
 But was it?

 How Does This Translate To The Real World?

 Well, the reality is that it doesn’t.
-There are so many variables in the above data it would be impossible to match any scenario perfectly.
+There are so many variables in the above data that it would be impossible to match any scenario perfectly.
 Take the air resistance generated by the headwind.
 This alone would throw up a number of questions:

 - Was the wind directly towards us?